Clunking, rattling, creaking, knocking… these are not sounds you should hear when turning your car’s steering wheel.

 2. Worn Tie Rod Ends

 You may also notice a knocking sound when turning the steering wheel as the tie rod ends rattle around at the joints.
-Some drivers describe the sound as a “clunking” or “creaking” when turning the steering wheel.
+Some drivers describe the sound as a “clunking” or “creaking” when rotating the steering wheel.

 3. Clogged Power Steering Fluid Reservoir